ai-decisions-cdt/hugo-pages/content/home/admission.md

 title: "Admission"
 ---

-**Applications to the CDT are now closed and will open in November, 2024 for the next cohort to start in September 2025**
+**Applications to the CDT will open in November, 2024 for the next cohort to start in September 2025**

 Admission to the CDT are made on a project-by-project basis.